 Citizens of all countries, ages, and qualifications are eligible to apply.

-Each work must be mailed with four full identical paper copies, starting [SUSPENDED], and must arrive before [SUSPENDED] (“Call deadline”) by registered post to:
+Each work must be mailed with four full identical paper copies, to be sent not later than December 31, 2020 (“Call deadline”) by registered post to:

 JUGOCOORD ONLUS, C.P.
 13114 (Uff.
 Roma 4), 00185 ROMA - ITALIA.